CameronLamont/aqi-pi/README.md

 * Install raspbian on the pi (this is better than NOOBS I believe because you can setup headless easier).
 * Optionally, configure the Pi to be headless by configuring wireless and enabling SSH  before inserting the SD Card into the Pi (https://www.raspberrypi.org/documentation/configuration/wireless/headless.md)
 * Boot the Pi and SSH in.
-* Depending on your raspbian image you may need to install git and other tools (python 2 and 3) first
+* Depending on your raspbian image you may need to install git and other tools (python 3) first
 ```
 sudo apt update
-sudo apt install git python-pip python3-pip
+sudo apt install git python3-pip
 ```
 * Clone this (or a forked copy) of this repo to your pi:
 ```